Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: The Symplectification Procedure

 Define the integer-valued functions on $\mathcal{M}$ and $M$, respectively:

 One can show that the set $\{\lambda\in \pi^{-1}(q): \nu(\lambda)=m(q)\}$ is nonempty and Zariski open in the fiber $\pi^{-1}(q)$.
 The value $m(q)$ is called the {\it class} of $D$ at $q$.

 Note that \eqref{max_dim_i} and \eqref{max_dim} imply that $\nu(\lambda)\leq n-3$, and therefore $m(q)\leq n-3$.
 The equality $\nu(\lambda)=n-3$ holds if and only if $\mathcal{J}^{(n-3)}(\lambda)=H(\lambda)$.
 In the case that $m(q) = n-3$, we say that $D$ is {\it of maximal class} at $q\in M$; we say $D$ is {\it of maximal class} if $D$ is of maximal class at each point $q$.
 If $D$ is of maximal class at $q$, then $D$ is of maximal class on a neighborhood of $q$.
 Proposition 3.4 of \cite{Zelenko_2006} demonstrates that germs of $(2,n)$ distributions of maximal class are generic.
-Now define
+Recently in \cite{day2025canonicalframes}, we showed the following theorem, which is even stronger:

+\begin{theorem} Let $D$ be a bracket generating rank 2 distribution on an $n$-dimensional manifold $M$, $n>5$.
+If the cube of $D$ has dimension $5$, then $D$ is of maximal class at a generic point of $M$. \end{theorem}